-- Round tables will be composed of a maximum of four participants, each of which will give a 10-minute presentation.
+- Round tables will be composed of a maximum of four participants, each of which will give a 10 minutes presentation.
 Following the presentations, there will be 20 minutes for questions and discussion between the round table participants and the audience.

 - Presentations will last 15 minutes with 5 minutes for questions.

-- The languages of the conference are English, French, and Spanish.
+- The languages of the conference are Spanish, English and French.